Iristyle/Midori/README.md

     beneath a given directory
     * `Find-NuGetPackages` - Searches a given Nuget feed source for packages matching a given substring.
+    * `Get-NuGetPackageSpecs` - Search a given path for .nuspec files, builds a Hashtable of package id as the key and the Xml as the value

 ### Release Notes